claws/txCurrentCost/README.md

 # txCurrentCost

-txCurrentCost is a Python Twisted package that allows you to monitor your CurrentCost device.
-The serial communication with the CurrentCost device uses the Twisted networking framework.
-Use it to integrate non blocking access to CurrentCost devices into your Python Twisted application.
+txCurrentCost is a Python Twisted package that lets you monitor your CurrentCost device.
+Use the txcurrentcost package to integrate non blocking access to CurrentCost devices into your Python Twisted application.

 ## Software Dependencies

+### Python Dependencies

 * Python
 * pyserial